Main content start

 The SSSDP covers local non-Chinese speaking students.
 You can use ApL Chinese Language or GCSE/GCE/IGCSE Chinese Language as an alternative to fulfill the requirement of Chinese Language.

-Can I use qualifications other than HKDSE or Yi Jin Diploma to apply for subsidised programmes under SSSDP?
+Can I use qualifications other than HKDSE to apply for subsidised programmes under SSSDP?

 Yes.
 Applications with other qualifications will be considered.